 Building a new hospital wing in a high cyclonic area and keeping the original hospital wing fully operational at the same time, is no easy task.
-Builder, Thiess, and Contractor, CD Projects, worked tirelessly alongside Rondo to achieve this recently at the Townsville Hospital redevelopment project.
+Builder, Thiess, and Contractor, CD Projects, worked tirelessly alongside Rondo to achieve this at the Townsville Hospital redevelopment project.

 The largest challenge onsite was the necessity to keep the original hospital operating 24 hours a day, seven days a week, due to the hospital’s emergency department.
 Operating theatres are sensitive to vibrations and the hospital needed to ensure these areas were secure in order to carry out surgeries safely.
 One measure undertaken to guarantee this was the use of concrete saws instead of jack hammers.